Compact ultracold neutron source concept for low energy accelerator-driven neutron sources: Introduction

+In this paper, we propose UCN production in a compact UCN source.
+The compact UCN source utilizes superfluid $^{4}\rm{He}$ as the UCN converter medium.
+But the primary difference of the compact UCN source from other UCN sources is a benefit from colder neutron spectrum.
+To maximize the UCN production through the single-phonon excitation mode in the superfluid $^{4}\rm{He}$, cold neutrons with a peak flux of $\sim1\mathrm{meV}$ are fed from a supercold moderator held at $\sim4\mathrm{K}$ temperature.
+Unlike existing cold moderator media, a medium of the supercold moderator proposed here can cause the peak energy of the cold neutron flux approaching toward $1\mathrm{meV}$.
+This will enhance the UCN production rate with minimal heat load on the UCN converter.

-In this paper, we present the concept of a superfluid $^{4}\rm{He}$ UCN moderator fed by a compact neutron source.
-The much less intense radiation coming from the production target of a compact neutron source presents a sufficiently low heat load on the cold moderator feeding the UCN moderator to imagine the operation of a new type of ``supercold" moderator to cause the peak energy of the cold neutron flux to approach 1meV.
-As shown later, if a supercold neutron moderating medium can be developed, the UCN source proposed here can produce enough UCN to be useful for research work without imposing prohibitive cryogenic or radiation safety requirements.
+As shown later, the UCN density will be improved at least one order of magnitude more than existing superfluid $^{4}\rm{He}$ UCN sources with the supercold moderator medium in our estimation.
+The much less intense radiation coming from the production target of the compact UCN source presents a sufficiently low heat load on the cold moderator volume to envision the operation of the supercold moderator.
+Therefore, the compact UCN source proposed here can produce a high density of UCNs to be useful enough for experiments without imposing prohibitive cryogenic or radiation safety requirements.